Kvaibhav01/Register-Yourself/CONTRIBUTING.md

 ## Contributing

-Thank you for your interest in contributing to the **Register-Yourself**.
+Thank you for your interest in contributing to the **Register-Yourself** app.

 #### Issues